umairahsan10/crm-backend/src/modules/sales/teams/TEAMS_API_DOCUMENTATION.md

 ---

-## Redundancy Reduction

-### Combined APIs:
-- **"Get All Sales Teams" + "Get Teams in Unit"**: Combined into one API with optional `salesUnitId` query parameter for filtering
-- **Benefits**: Reduces API endpoints while maintaining functionality
-- **Usage**:
-  - `/sales/teams/all` - Gets all teams
-  - `/sales/teams/all?salesUnitId=1` - Gets teams in specific unit

-### Separate APIs (as requested):
-- **"Get Team Details" + "Get Employee's Team"**: Kept separate as requested by user
-- **Reasoning**: Different use cases and data requirements

----

-*This documentation covers all implemented team management APIs for the Sales Teams module, following the same pattern as Production Teams but adapted for sales-specific business logic.*

-### Employee Count Logic:
+## Employee Count Logic:
 1. **Team Lead Assignment**: When assigning a team lead to a team with no team lead, employee count = 1 (team lead only)
 2. **Team Member Addition**: When adding team members, employee count = team lead (1) + team members count
 3. **Team Member Removal**: When removing team members, employee count = team lead (1) + remaining team members count
 4. **Team Lead Replacement**: Employee count remains the same (team lead + team members)
 5. **Unassign All**: Employee count = 0 (no team lead, no members)

 **Note**: Employee count always includes the team lead (counts as 1) plus any team members who follow that team lead.

+*This documentation covers all implemented team management APIs for the Sales Teams module, following the same pattern as Production Teams but adapted for sales-specific business logic.*